Forugh Farrokhzad

-Forugh Farrokhzad (فروغ فرخزاد; 28 December 1934 – 14 February 1967) was an influential Iranian poet and film director.
+Forugh Farrokhzad (فروغ فرخزاد; 29 December 1934 – 14 February 1967) was an influential Iranian poet and film director.
 She was a controversial modernist poet and an iconoclastic, feminist author.
 Farrokhzad died in a car accident at the age of 32.

 Early life and career

-Forugh Farrokhzad was born in Tehran on 28 December 1934, to career military officer Colonel Mohammad Bagher Farrokhzad (the Farrokhzad family hail from Tafresh) and his wife Touran Vaziri-Tabar.
+Forugh Farrokhzad was born in Tehran, Iran on 29 December 1934, to career military officer Colonel Mohammad Bagher Farrokhzad (the Persian Farrokhzad family originally hail from Tafresh) and his wife Touran Vaziri-Tabar.
 The fourth of seven children (the others being Amir, Massoud, Mehrdad, Fereydoun, Pooran, and Gloria), she attended school until the ninth grade, then was taught painting and sewing at a girls' school for the manual arts.
-At the age of 16, she was married to satirist Parviz Shapour.
-She continued her education with painting and sewing classes and moved with her husband to Ahvaz.
-Her only child, a son named Kamyar Shapour (subject of The Return), was born a year later.